EnglishEN

 Conclusion example 1:

-1. With the air conditioning off, both the high and low pressures are 6 bar.
-This is fine;
+1. With the A/C switched off, both high and low pressure are 6 bar.
+This is OK;

-2. With the air conditioning on, the low pressure drops to 2 bar.
+2. With the A/C switched on, low pressure drops to 2 bar.
 This pressure is regulated by the variable compressor.
-The high pressure depends on the condenser temperature: here we measure 12 bar.
+High pressure depends on condenser temperature: here we measure 12 bar.

 3. We measure the temperature at the evaporator outlet with an infrared thermometer: it is 6 °C;

-4. We look up the evaporation temperature of the refrigerant that corresponds to the value measured on the low-pressure line: at a pressure of 2 bar, the evaporation temperature is 1 °C;
+4. We look up the evaporating temperature of the refrigerant that corresponds to the value measured on the low-pressure line: at 2 bar, the evaporating temperature is 1 °C;

-5. We calculate the superheat by subtracting the evaporation temperature from the suction line temperature: (6 – 1) = 5 °C.
+5. We calculate superheat by subtracting the evaporating temperature from the suction line temperature: (6 – 1) = 5 °C.

-In a well-functioning system, the superheat is about 5 to 6 °C, so based on this measurement, we can conclude that the air conditioning is in order.
+With a properly functioning system, superheat is around 5 to 6 °C, so based on this measurement we can conclude that the A/C system is OK.

 Pressures and temperatures with the engine off:

-Pressures and temperatures measured with the engine running at 2000 rpm and 15 minutes of air conditioning operation:
+Pressures and temperatures measured with the engine running at 2000 rpm and the A/C switched on for 15 min:

 1. 12 bar, 98 °C